-In 1973, New Zealand suffered its highest ever road toll, 843 deaths in a single year.
+In 1973, New Zealand suffered its highest ever number of road deaths, 843 in a single year.
 Our population at this time was just over 3 million and there were less than half the number of cars we now have on the road.

-The international energy crisis and subsequent introduction of carless days and a lower open road speed limit helped with a drop in the road toll in the years immediately following 1973’s tragic result.
+The international energy crisis and subsequent introduction of carless days and a lower open road speed limit helped with a drop in the number of road deaths in the years immediately following 1973’s tragic result.
 Over the next 35 years significant changes were made that have helped ensure such a horrific toll has not been repeated despite a rise in population and vehicle numbers.

 Changes over this time have included lower alcohol limits, the use of hard hitting public awareness campaigns, targeted enforcement through measures such as compulsory breath testing, speed cameras and the introduction of the graduated driver licensing system, the first of its kind in the world.
 Vehicle safety improvements have also helped reduce the impact of crashes.